MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joincrosscluster.md

 The following list explains the supported values for the *Strategy* parameter:

-* `left`: Execute join on the cluster of the left table.
+* `left`: Execute join on the cluster of the left table, or left cluster.
-* `right`: Execute join on the cluster of the right table.
+* `right`: Execute join on the cluster of the right table, or right cluster.
-* `local`: Execute join on the cluster of the current cluster.
+* `local`: Execute join on the cluster of the current cluster, or local cluster.
 * `auto`: (Default) Kusto makes the remoting decision.

 > [!NOTE]